maxio-com/ab-dotnet-sdk/doc/controllers/invoices.md

 }
 ```

-Note that Chargify will attempt to fully pay the invoice's `due_amount` from the Subscription's Service Credit account.
+Note that Advanced Billing will attempt to fully pay the invoice's `due_amount` from the Subscription's Service Credit account.
 At this time, partial payments from a Service Credit Account are only allowed for consolidated invoices (subscription groups).
 Therefore, for normal invoices the Service Credit account balance must be greater than or equal to the invoice's `due_amount`.

 ```csharp
 RecordPaymentForInvoiceAsync(